apresdev/apres-terraform/modules/aws/alerting/README.md

 * AWS Chatbot
   * subscribes to the SNS topic
   * publishes to Slack and/or Teams
+* IAM Roles/Polies for Chatbot.
+The names are prepended with "ChatBot" for easier permissions management.
 * Optionally an email subscription to the SNS topic.

 ## Email Discussion